Centennial Child Custody Lawyer

 But unfortunately, the fallout from divorce, legal separation, or any family law dispute is often the hardest and most damaging to children with little understanding and no control over the situation.

-At the Law Office of Alexandra White, PC, our Centennial child custody lawyers are especially sensitive to the needs of children in any custody, divorce, separation, or paternity case.
-We understand the importance of the deep emotional connection between parents and the children and have earned a reputation for strong advocacy of parental rights.
+At the Law Office of Alexandra White, PC, our child custody lawyers serving Centennial are especially sensitive to the needs of children in any custody, divorce, legal separation, or paternity case.
+Our family law lawyers understand the importance of the deep emotional connection between parents and children and have earned a reputation for strong parental rights advocacy.

-At this critical time, we believe there is no substitute for trusted and capable legal guidance in creating a parenting plan that is fair and just for the entire family.
-Ideally, your child will have a continuing and meaningful relationship with both parents and, through diligence, we can help in creating a workable resolution that is in the best interests of your child.
+At this critical time, there is no substitute for trusted and capable legal guidance in creating a parenting plan that is fair and just for the entire family.
+Ideally, your child will have a continuing and meaningful relationship with both parents.

 Under Colorado child custody law, the term "child custody" has been changed to "parenting responsibilities," which involve: